slzatz/slzatz.github.io/transition_to_t2.md

     sudo -H pip2 install --upgrade google-api-python-client (python 2.7 version for _photos) sudo -H pip2 install --upgrade cssselect (python 2.7 version for _photos)

+*Note for sf2 need to enable the new IP to access SF.*

 also ...